 Take and distribute the Committee minutes and Agenda each month.
-Organise and support the volunteer fire stewards and office duty volunteers.
+Organise and support the volunteer fire stewards.
 Complete the lecture and office rota for the volunteers and Committee members.
 Maintain and up-date records.
 Generally the time needed is about two hours per week.

 Essential: basic numeracy and computer skills, including Excel and Word.
 A common sense understanding of income and expenditure.
 Attention to detail.
 Useful: experience of Sage (or similar) system and book keeping.